aurelienlair/dotfiles/vim_plugins.md

 Vim instant markdown:
 needs nodejs and `instant-markdown-d` `instant-markdown-d@next` installed globally.
 Will allow to instantly preview finicky markdown files in a browser.

+Pear tree:
+automatically pairs parentheses, quotes, HTML tags, and many other text items based on a simple-to-define set of rules.
+It also provides pair-wise deletion, newline expansion, and other typical auto-pair features without interfering with Vim's undo or dot-repeat functionality.